michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0008.md

 - adj: marked by keen caution and watchful prudence
 - adj: openly distrustful and unwilling to confide
 ### Family
-wary: unwary, warier, wariest, warily, wariness+;unwariness: unwarinesses;unwary: unwarily, unwariness
+- wary: unwary, warier, wariest, warily, wariness+
+- unwariness: unwarinesses
+- unwary: unwarily, unwariness
 ### Examples
 - Yes, lawmakers should move carefully and be wary of overburdening alcohol establishments and offenders.
 - It said travelers should be wary of New Year’s celebrations especially in places packed with tourists such as beach parties and markets.